 (ii) a bass cut-off switch for prints with boomy optical sound track;

-(iii) a treble cut-off switch for prints with optical tracks with a too
+(iii) a treble cut-off switch for prints with optical tracks with a too high hiss level;

 (iv) the measuring instrument for testing the valves;

 (i) three selector switches for choosing the two projectors to operate in projection rooms equipped with three projectors;